MolBIFFM/diana/README.md

 CORUM protein complex, Gene Ontology term and Reactome pathway enrichment of separate communities can be assessed.
-The proteins considered can be restricted, based on mass spectrometric associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.
+The proteins considered can be restricted, based on ranges of associated mass spectrometric measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.

 To assess the distribution of mass spectrometry measurements, these are either categorized to measure the communities' enrichment of proteins which exhibit measurements exceeding a specified absolute or relative threshold.
-Alternatively, the distribution of measurements within separate communities can be compared with the remaining network with respect to either proteins or modification sites.
+Alternatively, the distribution of measurements inside separate communities can be compared with the remaining network, with respect to either individual proteins or modification sites.

-A community is exported only if it appears significant with respect to any of the specified tests.
+A community is exported if it is rendered significant with respect to any of the specified tests.

 ```json
 [